Stable and Unstable operations in Algebraic Cobordism: Introduction

+With the above notation, the stable operations are precisely the $G_{\psi}$ for $\psi\in\op{Hom}_{\laz}(\laz[\barbi{b}],\laz)$, i.e., they are the $\laz$-linear combinations of the Landweber-Novikov operations.
+(See Theorem \ref{stabOsln} whose proof is much simpler than the above theorem.)

-The stable ones among them will be exactly $\laz$-linear combinations - see Theorem \ref{stabOsln}, but this fact is much simpler, and does not require the above technique.
-Next, we get a complete description of multiplicative operations from a theory of rational type to any other theory in terms of Formal Group Laws.
+Next, we get a complete description of multiplicative operations from a free theory (in the sense of Levine-Morel) to any other theory in terms of formal group laws.
 It is given by Theorem \ref{multFGL}: